tobbik/lua-t/docs/Loop.rst

   when then ``t.Time t`` value has passed  Upon the triggered event the ``function f`` will be executed with the parameters passed in ``...``.
-  ``addTimer()`` is idempotent and each call to it will **replace** the previously added function and parameters.
-  ``function f`` *can have* a single return value.
+  ``addTimer()`` is idempotent and each call to it will **replace** the previously added function and parameters.  ``function f`` *can have* a single return value.
 If it is an instance of ``T.Time`` it will automatically reschedule itself with the same parameters.
-This allows to implement intervals.
+This allows to flexibly implement intervals.

 ``boolean b = loop:removeTimer( t.Time t )``
   Remove ``t.Time t`` from the event loop.